xoxzo/blog.xoxzo.com/content/Community/annual-opensource-grant-2019-en.md

 is currently the main maintainer for Sphinx.

 *Sphinx is a tool that makes it easy to create intelligent and beautiful documentation.
-Originating from Python community, it usage now has expand to various other projects as well.
+Originating from Python community, it usage now has expanded to various other projects as well.
 We use it to generate [our API docs](https://docs.xoxzo.com/en/) which proved to be quite helpful.*

 ![Sphinx donation]({filename}/images/grantspayments/2019-payment-sphinx.png)